 As per the order, the penalty was withdrawn and direction was given to the licensee to issue bill by calculating the difference amount in VII A and VI B tariff for a period of one year.
-The definite case of the appellant was that no private students were staying in the hostel at the time of inspection and they never used the hostel for accommodating private students.
+The definite case of the complainant was that no private students were staying in the hostel at the time of inspection and they never used the Hostel for accommodating private students.
 The Hostel is always used for accommodating students of Alphonsa College.
 There is nothing to show that there were private students in the hostel at time of inspection and subsequently.
 The licensee was also aware of the fact that no students of any private institutions are staying in the hostel and that is why they have not taken any step for verification of the same at the time of inspection or even during the pendency of the complaint before the CGRF.

-The CGRF ought to have found that the tariff of the appellant is not liable to be changed.
-So the finding of the forum that the appellant is liable to pay difference in tariff of VII A and VI B is not correct.
-The Forum ought to have found that the appellant is liable to pay charges only under VI B tariff.
-The Forum ought to have allowed the appellant to pay bill under VI B tariff after 07-08-2015 also.
-The licensee has not produced any substantial evidence to prove that students of Brilliant College were staying in the hostel.
-In fact the licensee has not conducted any verification to ascertain the presence of any private students in the hostel.
+The CGRF ought to have found that the tariff of the Consumer is not liable to be changed.
+So the finding of the forum that the complainant is liable to pay difference in tariff of VII A and VI B is not correct.
+The Forum ought to have found that the complainant is liable to pay charges only under VI B tariff.
+The Forum ought to have allowed the complainant to pay bill under VI B tariff after 07-08-15 also.
+The licensee has not produced any substantial evidence to prove that students of Brilliant College were staying in the Hostel.
+In fact the licensee has not conducted any verification to ascertain the presence of any private students in the Hostel.
 The facts and evidence in the complaint was not properly appreciated by the CGRF.

-The appellant is entitled to get an order that he is not liable to pay the difference amount in VII A and VI B tariff for the period of one year and appellant is liable to pay charges only under VI B tariff during that period and subsequently also.
+The said order dated 19-01-2016 was received on 03-02-2016.
+The said complaint and order is produced herewith.
+The appellant is entitled to get an order that the he is not liable to pay the difference amount in VII A and VI B tariff for the period of one year and appellant is liable to pay charges only under VI B tariff during that period and subsequently also.
 If such an order is not passed, it will cause irreparable injury and substantial loss to the appellant.
 The appellant is entitled to get cost of these proceedings also.